cdburley/spp_wind_forecast/README.md

 Quick-look plots analyzing the data are stored in the [plots](plots/) directory.

 ## Key Results
-* The medium-range forecasts of wind power are generally good out to 5 days and then diverge from observations.
+* The medium-range forecasts of wind power are remarkably good out to 5 days and then diverge from observations.
 This is consistent with the general accuracy of weather forecasts.
-* The load forecast is more accurate than the wind power forecast.
+* The load forecast is generally more accurate than the wind power forecast.

 <p align="center">
   <img src="plots/Wind_and_Load_Time_Series.png" />